carolynvs/carolynvanslyck.com/content/blog/2019-04-29-release-of-doom.md

 > [CNAB][cnab] Specification.
 > [Start from the beginning]({{< ref "2019-04-27-nerd-snipe.md" >}})

-I just finished the reßlease notes for [Porter v0.5][release] and holy smokes, this is a MEGA RELEASE OF DOOM! 💥
+I just finished the release notes for [Porter v0.5][release] and holy smokes, this is a MEGA RELEASE OF DOOM! 💥

 The official release name is **v0.5.0-ralpha.1+elderflowerspritz** and as part